 Are these toilet breaks having a negative effect on your employee’s productivity?

-If they are not causing an issue, and you are happy with their performance, then maybe you shouldn’t be too concerned with it.
+If they are not causing an issue, and you are happy with their performance, then maybe you shouldn’t be too concerned about it.

 If you would like some more advice on this issue then please give us a call on 0845 2626 260 and our HR consultants will be able to support you on dealing with the matter.
 Please note, we only offer support and advice to employers.